geethi02/Data-Analysis-Project/COVID19_Trend_Forecasting/README.md

 • Built a time-series forecasting model using Facebook Prophet.
 • Generated future forecasts to analyze potential trends and patterns.
 • Visualized historical and forecasted data to support data-driven insights.

+## Dataset
+The dataset used in this project is too large to upload to GitHub.
+You can download it from: https://ourworldindata.org/coronavirus